sinara-hw/Sayma_Metlino_Documentation/sayma_amc/mmc.rst

 Ethernet
 --------

-MMC does not have access to Ethernet.
+Unlike in Sayma v1.0, MMC does not have access to Ethernet.